Inner ear decompression sickness: Prognosis

 A minority of cases recover completely.
 About 90% of cases of diving-related vestibular dysfunction have mild to moderate long term residual symptoms.
 Vestibulocochlear assessment and exclusion of a right-to-left vascular shunt prior to continuing scuba diving is recommended.
 Recent experience in Finland reports a higher rate of complete recovery, of about 65 to 70% in technical and recreational divers respectively.

 Epidemiology

 Otological injuries account for about 2/3 of all diving related injuries, but about 50% of all presentations are middle ear barotrauma.
 Decompression sickness is much less common, and IEDCS is rare, with an estimated incidence rate of 0.01–0.03% in recreational dives.
 It is becoming more frequently reported, bur epidemiological data remain limited to small case series.
 The condition is usually associated with deep diving on mixed gas, and is frequently accompanied by other central nervous system symptoms of decompression sickness.
-However it has also been known to occur as the only manifestation of decompression sickness following moderate or short and shallow scuba dives on air.
+However it has also been known to occur as the only manifestation of decompression sickness following moderate or short and shallow scuba dives on air and nitrox.